 The Pakleni islands (Paklinski islands) are located in the Pakleni archipelago and are easily reachable by boat from Hvar’s Old Town.
 You can take a water taxi from Hvar to Pakleni islands or join a day tour during the high season.

-If you’re looking for a real hidden gem in Croatia – we might know just the spot – how about a private villa in Hvar town or a quaint bungalow amidst a botanic garden on Sveti Klement, which makes up part of the Pakleni islands in front of Hvar?
+If you’re looking for a real hidden gem in Croatia—we might know just the spot—how about a private villa in Hvar town or a quaint bungalow amidst a botanic garden on Sveti Klement, which is part of the Pakleni islands in front of Hvar?

 Sailors have always loved Palmižana and particularly Vinogradišće Bay.
-Still, now the secret is out… thanks to the help of its crystalline waters and well-known restaurants, in recent years, it has become a must-visit for all those who travel to the island of Hvar.
+Still, now the secret is out.
+Thanks to its crystalline waters and well-known restaurants, in recent years, it has become a must-visit for all those who travel to the island of Hvar.

 8. Waterfalls & Canyons In Rastoke